Characters from The Wolf Among Us:

 - Composite Character: There are quite a few different stories and urban legends about women wearing ribbons that keep their heads attached, a fact gruesomely discovered by their lovers when they ask too many questions.
 Names vary, as does the type and color of the ribbon.

-- Driven to Suicide: In Episode 5, she removes her ribbon, freeing all of the other girls from the curse, making it a case of Redemption Equals Death.
+- Driven to Suicide: In Episode 5, she can't take the guilt of what her ribbons have done to the women working at the Puddin N' Pie removes her ribbon, freeing all of them from the ribbons' curse, making it a case of Redemption Equals Death.

 - Death Equals Redemption: After putting a spell on the girls that kept them revealing the truth about the murders and the Crooked Man's operations, Vivian finally decides that enough is enough and breaks the spell by removing her own ribbon, subsquently killing herself.